 Step 5: Clearance of the Application

 HPO notifies the raze permit applicant once the HPO clearance letter is signed.
-Cleared applications may be emailed as PDF documents or are available for pick-up at the reception desk in the Office of Planning during regular business hours (Monday to Friday, 8:30 am - 5:00 pm).
+Cleared applications may be emailed as PDF documents to applicants.

 For more information